haniferida/pelagoTest/README.md

 ## Assumptions
 I made some assumption for the API specification.
 Here is the list:
 - duration is string not integer
-- no shortDescription in sample response so not testing it
+- some field that is not provided on sample response for example shortDescription are not tested.
+Tried to use Introspection, but it is disabled
 - latitude & longitude is string not integer
+- mediaData & content JSON is not validated since I don't know the exact specifications

 ## Future Work
 There are still many limitations and improvement that I can make for this API test.
 Here is some that I have in mind: